mikechau/rails-hot-react-webpack-example/README.md

   Rails.application.config.assets.precompile += %w( main.js )
   ```

-4. Define a `JAVASCRIPT_FRONTEND_PATH` constant, to set the asset path, in this case, when the env is `production`, we set the constant to `main`, and Rails will look in the paths defined in `assets`.
+4. Define a `JAVASCRIPT_FRONTEND_PATH` constant, to set the asset path, in this case, when the env is `production`, we set the constant to `app`, and Rails will look in the paths defined in `assets`.
 In any other environment, we set the path to `/main`, in `development` this will force `Rails` to serve the asset from the `asset_host` we defined.

   ```ruby